 The assistant principal or their designee assigns office detention.
-Office detention is held Monday through Thursday from 2:30-3:10 pm.
-A copy of the disciplinary referral form will be sent home.
+Office detention is held Monday through Thursday after student dismissal time.
+An email may be sent to parents/guardians as notification of detention.

 Note: Office detention takes priority over all other school or non-school related commitments and work, with the exception of teacher detentions or after school course work with written permission from the teacher.